zyimia/End-to-end-ugly-duckling-sign-detection-for-melanoma-diagnosis/README.md

 For more details please check our MICCAI 2021 paper:

+@inproceedings{yu2021end,
-Zhen Yu, Victoria Mar, Anders Eriksson, Shakes Chandra, Paul Bonnington, Lei Zhang, and Zongyuan Ge.
-"End-to-End Ugly Duckling Sign Detection for Melanoma Identification with Transformers."
-In International Conference on Medical Image Computing and Computer-Assisted Intervention, pp. 176-184.
-Springer, Cham, 2021.
+  title={End-to-End Ugly Duckling Sign Detection for Melanoma Identification with Transformers}, author={Yu, Zhen and Mar, Victoria and Eriksson, Anders and Chandra, Shakes and Bonnington, Paul and Zhang, Lei and Ge, Zongyuan}, booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention}, pages={176--184}, year={2021}, organization={Springer}
+}